 Tax treatmentDepends on jurisdictionDepends on jurisdiction

-For most users, the important takeaway is that they may behave similarly on screen, but they are not identical products.
+For most readers, the key takeaway is that they may behave similarly on screen, but they are not identical products.

-Spread betting and traditional investing are designed for different purposes.
+Spread betting and traditional investing serve different purposes.

 Traditional investing is usually about owning an asset over time.
-Spread betting is about speculating on short-term price movement without ownership.
+Spread betting is about speculating on short- to medium-term price movement without ownership.

 • investors own the asset; spread bettors do not